freehat704/Learning_Guide/learning/practice.md

 Much later on in college, I was writing my own fiction novel.
 I was reading Anne Lamott's "Bird by Bird" which is in its own right a seminal work on how to write.
 I used that book to help me write the first few shitty drafts, which she encourages, because no matter how well you write, the first time's always going to be shit.

+### Log of writing this guide

+5/28/14

+I'm a bit burnt out.
+I started this guide a few days ago and I'm not taking many breaks.
+Once I've cleared one of my to-dos, a lot more pop up.
+I started copying and pasting information that I've written as letters to friends and want to edit them, but I really just want the layout done right.
+The initial layout wasn't what I wanted, especially the index page.
+I've finished up the preliminaries with all of the pages, although I'm starting to realize that I need to structure this a big better.
+After I learned of creating checklists and tabbing my to-do list, I went off and wrote up everything I wanted to include.
+After that, the list exploded and I really want to cut the list down.
+I'll go back and re-do it so I can make it into actionable steps.

 ## Asking Quality Questions

 One of the things that has fascinated me is how people ask such quality questions.
 It takes practice to interview someone and get to "real talk".